michellebcurran/School_District_Analysis/README.md

 ```

 ## Challenge Summary - School District Analysis Summary

-!
-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced
-First, the replacement ...
-The school district analysis showed:
--

 In order to use the script for any school district, must modify the script as seen above as follows:
 - Change school_data_to_load to a different path that leads to a different csv file.
     - ```school_data_to_load = "Resources/schools_complete.csv"```